thangckt/thangckt.github.io/docs/blog/posts/2024_bibtex_generator.md

 authors: [thangckt]
 slug: bibtex_generator
 description: >
-  one click to generate BibTeX entry for any url
+  one click to generate BibTeX entry for any URL
 categories:
   - Science
 ---